Expat guide for choosing a school in Amsterdam

 When you relocate to Amsterdam new possibilities will arise for you and your children.
-One has to weigh the pros and cons of all available educational options in order for your child/children to adjust smoothly to the new environment.
+One has to weigh the pros and cons of all available educational options in order to choosing a school for your child/children to adjust smoothly to the new environment.

 You may choose to enrol your child into a Dutch school, especially if your relocation is a long-term or permanent move.
 You may wish for your child to integrate fully into Dutch society, learn to speak Dutch and experience a Dutch education at first hand.
 Remember that your location does not dictate which public school your child may attend, so while the commute may be a consideration, “school districts” do not matter.